 Fall protection trigger heights are rule specific.
 Some trigger heights are activated when the height is met while others are activated when the height is exceeded.
 When this occurs, you must take action to protect your employees from the associated fall hazards.

 Selecting, installing, maintaining, and using fall protection can be challenging.
 Browse through any safety supply website today and you will see a wide variety of fall protection systems; however, not all systems provide equivalent levels of worker protection.
 Furthermore, one fall protection system may not be appropriate for every workplace situation.

 The rules referenced in the tables in this section will help you select appropriate fall protection systems when your employees work at heights that require you to take action to protect them.
-Note: Some of the rules apply only to the state of Oregon.

 Below is a list in order of priority showing the types of falls that cause the most injuries.
 As you can see, most fall injuries are caused by falls from ladders.